Load Balancers in System Design

 Where do we add a load balancer?

-Load balancers can be placed at different points in a system to distribute workload.
-Some common places to use load balancers are:
+Load balancers can be placed at different points in a system to distribute the workload.

 • Between clients and frontend web servers: This is often the first point of contact between the client and the system.
 So load balancer receives incoming requests from clients and distributes them across frontend web servers.